mfaani/mfaani/content/posts/why-cant-xcode-show-caller/index.md

 slug: "why-cant-xcode-show-caller"
 category: ['category', 'protocol']
 tags: ['swift', 'swift-protocols', 'compile-time-check', 'Xcode']
-draft: true
 # need to upload the project without any git stuff...
 ---

-Please download the sample project.
-There's no function of the project that needs to be ran.
-Just focus on the protocol definition and conformances to it.
+Download the [sample project](https://github.com/prohoney/xcode-cant-show-caller-sample) if you want.
+It's optional.
+The project doesn't even need to be ran.
+It's just provided for context.

 I'm going to discuss two gotchas with protocols and Xcode.